omkarium/rufendec/README.md

 - Verbose output using "-v" option.

 ## How to Use
-This is a rust binary crate, so treat it as an executable.
-If you already know what Cargo is and how to use it, then go ahead and install by running the command `cargo install rufendec`
+``Method 1``: This is a rust binary crate, so treat it as an executable.
+If you already know what Cargo is, how to install and use it, then go ahead and install by running the command `cargo install rufendec`.

-If you have the executable/binary file then try running the program using the command `rufendec --help`.
 However, if you do not wish to install this program on your system permanently, then CD (change directory) into the cloned git repo and run `cargo run -- --help`.

+`Method 2`: If you download the executable/binary file taken from the release files in the github repo (which is the easiest method), then try running the program using the command `./rufendec --help` in the folder where the executable is located.

 Either way, the result of executing Rufendec will be something similar to the below.